Skip Ribbon Commands

 How do I dispose of fireworks?

-• Soak them in a bucket of water for at least 15 minutes
+• Soak spent fireworks in a bucket of water for at least 15 minutes

 • Put them in your garbage